Welcome to my article about Britt World Wide.

 He was a man’s man.
 He was a leader.
 He was a doer.
 He told it like it is.
 He was like a bull dog.
 People either loved him or hated him.
 You knew where you stood with Bill Britt at all times.

 During his approximate 40+ years in Amway, he built a team of more than 1.5 million distributors.
 To the best of my knowledge, Bill Britt founded Britt World Wide sometime in the 1980s.
 Prior to that, he worked with Dexter Yager and his group.

 Also known as BWW, Britt World Wide is an Amway Motivational Organization.
 Think of it as a SYSTEM, a standardized way of doing the Amway business.

-It provides training, support, motivation and Business Support Materials to its members.
-Basically, it is an educational system for distributors, designed to teach them leadership, network marketing, and how to build an Amway business.
+It provides training, support, motivation, and Business Support Materials to its members.
+Basically, it is an educational system for distributors, designed to teach them leadership, network marketing, and how to build a successful Amway business.

 Britt World Wide Events and Functions

 Britt World Wide offers local, weekly, and monthly events.
 These events are normally ran by Platinum, Ruby, and Emerald leaders in the business.

 In addition to the local events, there are four major functions per year that distributors can attend.
 To the best of my knowledge, this includes Dream Night, Spring Leadership, Family Reunion, and Free Enterprise Day.

 Dream Night: At these events, there are normally one or two Diamond couples speaking.
 It includes a dinner where people can mingle and socialize with other Amway distributors, and then the Diamond couple shares their success story, along with some success tips.
 I believe these events are normally held in December or January each year, and are done on either a Friday or Saturday evening.